 - A person such as a family member must file an immigrant petition on their behalf.
 In some cases, the one seeking permanent status on their own may file the petition.

 - If the application is approved, the next step is to obtain a visa according to the eligibility category.
-You may complete the visa application or Green Card application.
+You may complete the visa application or the Green Card application.

 - Attend an appointment.
 This is called the biometrics appointment.
 There the individual provides their photographs, fingerprints and a signature to the immigration officials.